| Written by Mark Buzinkay

 In mining, the reality is that it only takes one mindless moment to cause safety hazards for an entire team.
 Fatiguing routine is a veritable danger, and vigilance must be a vital part of your team's culture.
 From completing comprehensive risk assessments and documenting all near misses to taking note of all potential hazards, safety must always be on the mind, even during stressful shifts or when your team is fighting fatigue.
 Safety culture is a top priority in every organisation.

-Another additional set of measures to create a safe mining environment has a cost-efficient impact.
-Have a quick look at them:
+Another additional set of measures to create safety for mining with a a cost-efficient impact are listed below:

 Maintaining mining equipment